farishadzisadikovic/JKarelRobotConverter/README.md

 filename but with a different extension.
 After the conversion, a message box is displayed to inform the user that the conversion was successful.

+## Installation

 This program is currently compatible only with macOS.
-To properly install and access the application, please follow the instructions below:

-# Installation:
-3. After navigating to the "JKarelRobot Converter" folder run this command to create a standalone executable: pyinstaller --onefile --windowed converterGUI.py
-4. Once this has been created, the application will be located in the 'dist' directory.
-Everything else that has been created could be erased except the application.
-5. The application is now successfully installed and can be accessed from the "Applications" folder.

-## Installation

 To run this project locally:

 1. **Clone the repository**:
    ```bash